It is easy to take for granted the milk, cheese, butter and many other delicious dairy foods that fill the grocery store coolers here in Wisconsin.

 But we are undaunted.

-A year ago, we embarked on a renewal of sorts for this organization.
-We redoubled our efforts to maximize value for members and to achieve our core mission of helping all dairy farms in Wisconsin succeed.
+We have embarked on a renewal of sorts for this organization by redoubling our efforts to maximize value for members and to achieve our core mission of helping Wisconsin’s dairy community reach its full potential.

-We made sure our public policy program remains powerful and made new commitments to member, industry and public relations.
+We are making sure our public policy program remains powerful and have made new commitments to member, industry and public relations.
 We are building tighter, more collaborative connections with thought leaders and innovators.
 And we are strengthening models for sustainability of this organization and the farming community.

 The dairy community is the backbone of Wisconsin’s economy and culture.